holdex/tsp-smart_contracts/README.md

 Internal function.
 Calculates the amount of tokens a contributor should receive after token purchase.
 >Parameters:
 >`_investor` - contributor wallet address
->`_investor` - ID of the transaction recorded in distribution contract ledger
+>`_purchaseId` - ID of the transaction recorded in distribution contract ledger

 ##### `function setPaused(bool p)`